All Episodes

 And get this.

-You know, do you people remember Barry Manilo?
+Do you people remember Barry Manilow?

 You remember Barry Manilow?

-You love Barry Manilow.
+You love Barry Manilow?

 All right.